UKHomeOffice/asl-reporting/whatCanIDo.md

 ### As an inspector I can recommend that a PPL licence be granted

 ### As a licensing office I can grant a PPL license

-### As an external user I can accept an invitation to join and establishment

 ### As an external user I can apply for a personal licence (PIL)